For more information on the Regional Food Bank or to ask a question not listed below please contact us at email@example.com

 A food bank solicits, stores and distributes large donations of food, donations that a single food pantry could not accept because of a lack of storage capacity at their facility.
 Food banks feed the needs of hungry people by distributing the donations they receive to a large number of member agencies, such as food pantries, soup kitchens, meal programs, drug treatment centers, and senior care centers.

-Soup kitchens serve walk-ins in need of a hot meal, the only meal of the day for many of them.
+Soup kitchens serve individuals in need of a hot meal, the only meal of the day for many of them.
 Most soup kitchens serve a full, balanced meal, and some prepare and deliver meals to the homebound, as well.

 What type of food is donated to the Food Bank?